RedHatNordicsSA/ansible-roadshow/labs/lab-2/README.md

 # Writing your first playbook

-In the previous lab, you called a module directly from the command line.
+In the previous lab, you called a module directly from the command-line interface.
 A module is a piece of code, which encapsulates some functionality.
 The ping module, which we used in lab 1, is part of the module library of Ansible.
 The module library is included with the Ansible installation, and can be used without installing any extra stuff.
 For a complete overview of modules, refer to [the module index](http://docs.ansible.com/ansible/latest/modules_by_category.html).

 In almost all cases, you will use a playbook for automating the management of your servers.
 Think of a playbook as a recipe for the state of your servers as well as other infrastructure components.
 In a playbook you can describe everything from software which needs to be installed on servers to how load balancers should be configured.
 A playbook can also describe sequences of actions and other process related concerns.
-The ansible runtime is the engine, which interprets and applies the playbooks to the servers.
+The Ansible runtime is the engine, which interprets and applies the playbooks to the servers.

 Let's try to implement the ping example using a playbook.
 Open a new file for editing called *$WORK_DIR/ping.yml* and paste the following content into the file